apigee/apigee-x-pupi-migration/recreate_with_downtime_and_no_data_loss.md

 3. Change the name of the first function to: `INIT_REGION_${REGION_ID}`, where `REGION_ID` is the name of the region of the temporary instance.
-The region of the temporary instance must be different than the region of the existing insatnce For example, if the region is `us-east1`, rename the function:
+The region of the temporary instance must be different than the region of the existing instance For example, if the region is `us-east1`, rename the function:

     `INIT_REGION_US_EAST1`